websanco/liferay-learn/docs/dxp/latest/en/users-and-permissions/accounts/account-users.md

 ## Impersonating an Account User

 You can impersonate an account user to view the system as they would see it.
 This helps to diagnose permission issues an administrator can't see, such as making sure a User doesn't have access to restricted data.
-Only users with an administrator role can impersonate a user.
+Note, only users that have this permissions can impersonate a different user.

 1. In Account Users, click on the Options icon (![Options icon](../../images/icon-actions.png)) of the account user you want to edit.